ndrplz/dreyeve/experiments/README.md

 # experiments
-Python project containing the main dreyeve experiments
+Python project containing the code to train DreyeveNet.

 * `config.py` holds some configuration variables;
 * `utils.py` holds some helpers;